-TABLE B-3.2: Side Setback Re Zone Minimum Setba Minimum Setback Requirement R2 Lo ow Iential 1 st storey (up to 4m) 900mm Densi 2 nd storey (up to 7m) 1.5m R3 Medium Residential Density E4 Environmental Living 3 rd storey or higher (more than 7m) R4 Hi Resid Densi lential On land with a height limit of 12m or less 3m; and The building must not exceed a buildin height plane commencing at 3.5m above ground level (existing) from side boundaries and projected internally to the site at 45 degrees (refer to Figure B-1.3).
-On land with a height limit greater than 12m 1 st to 3 rd storey (up to 10m) 4.5m Above 3 rd storey 6.0m (more than 10m) c.
-1 e, where the height Side Boundary 3.5m Building Height Plane limit is equal to Ρ4 Boundary 3.5m Where poss adjoining pro Height Plane nose on adjoining 12m or less. properties, or, if Р5 Boundary 3.5m Where poss adjoining pro character sta Despite P3 a boundary, w dwellings or Height Plane Height Plane Subject Site Subject Site Subject Site Subject Site nose on adjoining etbacks identified in a minimum of 3m s or windows to ma 12m or less. properties, or, if the relevant area from the property P5 Rear Boundary 3.5m Where poss adjoining pro character sta Despite P3 a boundary, w dwellings or Height Plane Height Plane Subject Site Subject Site nose on adjoining tbacks identified in a minimum of 3m s or windows to ma me level. properties, or, if the relevant area from the property ain living areas of Р5 Boundary 3.5m Where poss adjoining pro character sta Despite P3 a boundary, w dwellings or Provide real adjoining pro Height Plane Height Plane Subject Site Subject Site Site Subject Site nose on adjoining atbacks identified in a minimum of 3m s or windows to ma me level. ose on adjoining 12m or less. properties, or, if the relevant area from the property ain living areas of properties, or, if
+TABLE B-3.2: Side Setback Requirements

+Zone Minimum Setback Requirement

+R2 - Low 1 st storey (up to 4m) 900mm

+Residential Density 2 nd storey (up to 7m) 1.5m

+- 3 rd storey or higher (more than 7m) 2.5m

+R3 - Medium 1st storey (up to 4m) 900mm

+Residential Density 2 nd storey (up to 7m) 1.5m

+3 rd storey or higher (more than 7m) 2.5m

+R4 - High Residential Density On land with a height limit of 12m or less 1.5m; and The building must not exceed a building height plane commencing at 3.5m above ground level (existing) from side boundaries and projected internally to the site at 45 degrees (refer to Figure B-1.3).

+On land with a height limit greater than 12m 1 st to 3 rd storey (up to 10m) 4.5m

+Above 3 rd storey (more than 10m) 6.0m

+Setback and building height plane controls for the R4 - High Density Residential zone, where the height limit is equal to 12m or less.

+- P4 Where possible, side setbacks should match those on adjoining properties, or, if adjoining properties are not characteristic, with setbacks identified in the relevant area character statement (refer to Part C of the DCP). - Р5 Despite P3 above, the building must be set back a minimum of 3m from the property boundary, where the adjoining site has balconies or windows to main living areas of dwellings or serviced apartments located at the same level.

+Rear

-- P7 Buildings within the R4 High Density Residential zone: - (a) and where the land is restricted by a height limit of 12m or less, must not exceed a building height plane commencing at 3.5m above ground level (existing) from the rear boundary and projected at an angle of 45 degrees internally to the site (refer to Figure B-3.1); or - (b) and where the land is restricted by a height limit in excess of 12m must be setback at least 4.5m from the rear boundary for the 1st to 3rd storeys of the building (no more than 7m above existing ground level) and 6m for any part of the building above the 3rd storey.
+- P6 Provide rear building setbacks that match those on adjoining properties, or, if adjoining properties are not characteristic, with setbacks identified in the relevant area character statement (refer to Part C of the DCP). - P7 Buildings within the R4 - High Density Residential Zone: - and where the land is restricted by a height limit of 12m or less, must not exceed a building height plane commencing at 3.5m above ground level (existing) from the rear boundary and projected at an angle of 45 degrees internally to the site (refer to Figure B-3.1); or - and where the land is restricted by a height limit in excess of 12m must be (b) setback at least 4.5m from the rear boundary for the 1st to 3rd storeys of the building (no more than 7m above existing ground level) and 6m for any part of the building above the 3rd storey.